sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 it explodes is treated as if it were hit by the item.
 If an item set in this way normally has an area of effect, that area is centered where the item was set.

-You may also set alchemistís fires, black powder charges, smoke bombs, and tanglefoot bags not created using Tactical Chemistry at the cost of 5 gold in materials per item set in this way.
+You may also set alchemist√≠s fires, black powder charges, smoke bombs, and tanglefoot bags not created using Tactical Chemistry at the cost of 5 gold in materials per item set in this way.

 #### Demolitions Master